hkrish28/image-manipulator/README.md

 <h3>How to run</h3>
 <ul>
 <p>The program is run using the ProgramRunner class.
+This class can be run without any arguments which once run,
+will bring up the GUI which the user can use to load and perform operations on images.
+Running the JAR file as <b>java -jar image-manipulator.jar</b>  at res/ folder will bring up the UI as well.</p>
-This class can be run without any arguments which once run, will prompt user to input any of the valid command for the operations on images.
+<p>When passed '-text' as arguments, ProgramRunner will run the program and the user will be prompted to input any of the valid command for the operations on images.
-To run the example script provided in this way, once the program runner is running, input "run res/script.txt" in the command line and after the execution of the script, type "exit" to stop the program.</p>
+To run the example script provided in this way, once the program runner is running, input "run res/script.txt" in the command line and after the execution of the script, type "exit" to stop the program.
+Running the JAR file as <b>java -jar image-manipulator.jar -text</b>  at res/ folder will bring up the CLI for command input as well.</p>
 <p>The class can also be provided a command line argument specifying the script file that contains the commands to be run.
-For that use the command line arguments '-f <i>filename</i>'.
+For that use the command line arguments '-file <i>filename</i>'.
 To run the example script provided this way,
-run the ProgramRunner class with '-f res/script.txt' as command line argument.
+run the ProgramRunner class with '-file res/script.txt' as command line argument.
 <p>To run the program from the command line using the JAR file provided, run
-<b>java -jar image-manipulator.jar -f script-jar.txt</b> after <i>cd</i>-ing into the res/ folder in the project.
+<b>java -jar image-manipulator.jar -file script-jar.txt</b> after <i>cd</i>-ing into the res/ folder in the project.
 Ensure that the images and results folders are present in res root along with the jar as the operations are performed using the images present in the 'images' folder, and saved into 'results' folder.
 </p></ul>